Had an issue with

 What’s the fastest way to submit a complaint to Specsavers and get a response?

 The fastest way to complain to Specsavers is to raise it directly in-store or submit the online feedback form with full details.
 In-store teams can often resolve issues immediately because each store is independently owned.
-For online complaints, including the store location, order number, and a clear summary helps speed things up.
-Urgent issues are sometimes acknowledged within one business day, especially when complete information is provided upfront.
+For online complaints, including the store location, order number, and a clear summary, helps speed things up.
+Urgent issues are sometimes acknowledged within one business day, especially when all the information is provided upfront.

 What does Specsavers do after you lodge a complaint?